erasmus-without-paper/ewp-specs-architecture/README.md

  * Whenever a client receives a **HTTP 5xx** error, it knows that it's not "his fault", and that it can (often automatically) retry the request later on.

+It's worth noting, that error responses SHOULD attempt to follow all security policies of the endpoint.
+For example, if the endpoint signs (and/or encrypts) all its regular HTTP 200 responses, then it also SHOULD sign (and/or encrypt) its HTTP 4xx and 5xx responses (with exactly the same algorithms it uses for HTTP 200 responses).
+Read [this document][error-signing] for more information.

 <a name='ids'></a>